savirsuda/savirsuda.github.io/_posts/2021-5-28-Github-The-Goldmine-for-P1s-and-P2s-Sensitive-Information-Exposure-via-Github-by-a-Company-Employee.md

 `target.com password NOT test NOT sandbox NOT staging NOT development NOT docker NOT help NOT language:java`

-Now, from the above Dork, as expected, I found all the good results, test data and other data that I didn't want was not filtered out and I could finally focus on the important stuff.
+Now, from the above Dork, as expected, I found all the good results, test data and other data that I didn't want was now filtered out and I could finally focus on the important stuff.
 I had a good feeling about this.
-One thing to note here for me was that I found a lot bash results.
+One thing to note here for me was that I found a lot of bash results.
 Files ending with `.sh`.
 I then  appended this into my dork:

 `language:bash`